Discover how 10 simple questions can forever change how you pitch and sell insurance

 When the appointment is over and you have your notes written down, we recommend scanning it into your computer and putting it in the correct place.
 Bonus points if you have a CRM set up (it makes this much more organized and accessible).

 P.S: If you need pointers and a full walk-through of each question, Michael Sams has you covered.
-He's been using it for about 2 years now and has seen a sales increase of 76%.
 Read his breakdown here.